 The latest chapter of Consciousness Explained helped clear things up for me.
 Not, as one might expect, by weaving together various threads or building new concepts on earlier foundations.
 Rather, I feel like I’ve reached a punchline.

 Dennett has spent the bulk of this book being defensive: explaining his theories from multiple angles, urging readers to give him a chance to tackle their intuitive objections.
 My intuition, though, has done little to object.
-Rather, I've found myself nodding understanding to nearly every point.
+Instead, I’ve found myself nodding understanding to nearly every point.

 Chapter 12, for example, was devoted to disqualifying qualia, a philosophical construction that took much effort for me to understand in the first place.